Skip to content

 In addition to following plain language principles, use these guidelines to ensure your banner copy is clear for informed consent:

-- Avoid jargon like ‘data controller’ or ‘functional cookies’
+• Avoid unclear legal or technical terms like ‘data controller’ or ‘functional cookies’

-Your notice also needs to appear in each visitor’s preferred language, as automated browser translations can make your message unclear.
-A CMP like Usercentrics automatically registers each user’s location and changes your cookie banner’s language.
+Your notice should also appear in visitors’ preferred languages, as automated browser translations can make your message unclear.
+A CMP like Usercentrics’ automatically registers each user’s location and changes your cookie banner’s language.
 If the user selects a different language, the software applies this preference and maintains it for all future sessions.

 A/B test and analyze data to optimize your banner